Personalized Jelly Roll Quilt Pattern

 From the left side of the Jelly Roll quilt top, measure and cut an 8.5” vertical strip.
 You now have 2 pieces.
 Fig A.

-Horizontal Border Strips: Determine horizontal length by laying out quilt top.
+Horizontal Border Strips: Determine the horizontal length by laying out the quilt top.
 Find the center point along the right side and left side side and measure across for the horizontal length (HL).
 Cut 2 strips 4.5″ by HL just determined.
 Sew on top and bottom of the quilt top, press seams.

 Backing, Quilting and Binding Your Quilt

-Back, quilt and bind your quilt in the manner of your choice.
+Back, quilt, and bind your quilt in the manner of your choice.
 Remember, you set aside strips at the beginning that could be used for binding if you choose.

 Final Note